 Passion for Games

-Firstly, you should have a genuine passion for games.
+Firstly, if you want to get into game development, you should have a genuine passion for games.
 This passion will keep you motivated through the challenging parts of your studies and career.

 Enjoying the process of playing and analyzing games will make your journey more fulfilling.